eramdiaz/translator/README.md

 The repository consists on four folders:
 - `translator` contains the python files where all the layers, models, trainers and data classes used are defined.
-- 'data` contains trained tokenizers ready to use inside the `tokenizers` folder and training data.
+- `data` contains trained tokenizers ready to use inside the `tokenizers` folder and training data.
 Currently, the only training set which is available is the `IWSLMT2016` dataset.
 - `checkpoints` contains trained models available to load and use.
 These models are organized in folders whose names follow the format `$language_model_translates_from-$language_model_translates_to$other_info-$date`.
 - `tests` contains the tests for the project code.